hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/697_scc_xii.md

 message — "Arise!
 Awake!"
 Be you my helpers in this work!
-Go from village to village, from one portion of the country to another, and preach this message of fearlessness to all, from the Brahmin to the Chandâla.
+Go from village to village, from one portion of the country to another, and preach this message of fearlessness to all, from the Brahmin to the Chandāla.
 Tell each and all that infinite power resides within them, that they are sharers of immortal Bliss.
 Thus rouse up the Rajas within them — make them fit for the struggle for existence, and then speak to them about salvation.
 First make the people of the country stand on